wp-plugins/showcase-idx/readme.txt

 = What Happens When I Sign Up? =

 **Step 1 – Paperless MLS documentation.**
 You will be receiving an email shortly with links to the e-documents for the MLS's you belong to.
 We will review your application and ensure compliance with the MLS.
-This typically can take anywhere from the same day to 5 business days depending on the MLS and how fast we get the signed documentation back from you.
+This typically can take anywhere from the same day to 5 business days depending on the MLS and how fast we get the signed documentation back from you. **Please be sure to read and review your documentation** (in some cases it has additional instructions which you must complete separately).

 **Step 2 – MLS Approval.**
 Once you’ve been approved by the MLS, we'll send you your personal IDX key and installation instructions.
 You will need your personal IDX key to make your Showcase IDX search work on your site.